Correlation dynamics during a slow interaction quench in a one-dimensional Bose gas

+{\it Experimental implementation and detection:} One-dimensional interacting bosonic gases have been realized experimentally using various setups~\cite{StoeferleEsslinger2004,ParedesBloch2004,KinoshitaWeiss2004}.
+The time-dependence of the ratio of potential to kinetic energy can be implemented using Fesbach resonances, or by varying the optical lattice depth or the transverse trapping.

-The detection of the single-particle correlation function can also be carried out experimentally.
+Detection of the single-particle correlation function can also be carried out experimentally.
 Using radio-frequency pulses, atoms can be outcoupled from the one-dimensional Bose gas at two spatially separated positions and their interference is then observed after a free fall.
-This technique was successfully employed to measure the build-up of equal-time single-particle correlations in a Bose-Einstein condensate after a sudden decrease of its temperature and the critical correlations at the phase transition~\cite{RitterEsslinger2006, DonnerEsslinger2007}.
+This technique was successfully employed to measure the build-up of equal-time single-particle correlations in a Bose-Einstein condensate after a sudden decrease of its temperature~\cite{RitterEsslinger2006, DonnerEsslinger2007}.
 Another possible detection scheme relies on time-of-flight (TOF) measurements which provide, in the far-field limit, access to the momentum distribution $n(q)=\int dx~e^{iqx}~G(x)$.
 The very long distance behavior of the single-particle correlation is dominated by the Luttinger liquid power-law; however, at a critical wavevector, $q_c$, determined by the ballistic expansion condition, a crossover occurs and $n(q)$ is dominated by the Fourier transform of the stretched exponential.
 Therefore, at $q_c \sim m_B \xi_B l_0/t$ (with $m_B$ the atom mass) a crossover should be visible in the TOF measurements.
-We foresee that one of the main challenges towards the observation of the evolution of correlations will be the realization of a relatively homogeneous gas as inhomogeneities can cause mass transport and mask the internal evolution~\cite{NatuMueller2011,BernierKollath2012}.
+One of the main challenges towards the observation of the evolution of correlations will be the realization of a relatively homogeneous gas as inhomogeneities can cause mass transport and mask the internal evolution~\cite{NatuMueller2011,BernierKollath2012}.
+However, due to recent experimental advances~\cite{bakr_2010, GauntHadzibabic2013}, we believe that, in the future, creating approximately box-shaped one-dimensional gases will be possible.